 Square has opened pre-orders for the next version of its credit card reader.
 The new device, an update on Square's existing model that could take payment on mobile devices if a customer swiped their card, adds support for EMV credit cards as their use increases across the US.
-The new reader takes both older magnetic stripe and more modern chip cards, works with iPhone, iPad, and Android devices, and is "small enough to fit in a pocket."
+The new reader takes both older magnetic stripe and more modern chip cards; works with iPhone, iPad, and Android devices; and is "small enough to fit in a pocket."

 The updated reader costs $29

-Commonly called "Chip-and-PIN" cards in the UK and Ireland, EMV cards don't require the owner sign their name — instead they type their PIN into a dedicated terminal.
+Commonly called "Chip-and-PIN" cards in the UK and Ireland, EMV cards don't require the owner to sign their name — instead they type their PIN into a dedicated terminal.
 Jesse Dorogusker, head of hardware at Square, says such terminals are "cumbersome, power-hungry" devices that costs hundreds of dollars and require sellers agree to complicated contracts.
-Dorogusker says Square's reader is a smaller, more secure — and at $29, cheaper — alternative for those who need to take payment from the newer cards.
+Dorogusker says Square's Reader is a smaller, more secure — and at $29, cheaper — alternative for those who need to take payment from the newer cards.

 The company has also opened pre-orders for an accessory that allows its iPad Stand to accept chip cards.
 The $39 product connects to the Stand, a white plastic cradle that can act as a point-of-sale register, via USB.
 Square says it will start delivering the chip accessory in early 2015.

-Square pulled its Wallet service earlier this year, and cancelled a planned credit card before launch, but its Reader has been the company's most successful product.
-The new devices enable Square to keep up with the changing ways customers pay for their items, but by only giving the company a small percentage of transactions made with the device, they doesn't necessarily give the company a large amount of money.
+Square pulled its Wallet service earlier this year and cancelled a planned credit card before launch, but its Reader has been the company's most successful product.
+The new devices enable Square to keep up with the changing ways customers pay for their items, but by only giving the company a small percentage of transactions made with the device, this doesn't necessarily give the company a large amount of money.
 Once set for a monster IPO, Square has struggled to find a serious revenue source, with CEO Jack Dorsey saying earlier this year that Square was not yet profitable.
 By adapting quickly to new EMV cards and honing the easy-to-use Square Cash, the company might be able to reverse that fortune.